 Having passion for wellness is a powerful thing, but it’s not the only thing.

-In the article, A Roadmap to Building Effective Wellness Champion Networks by Naketa Perryman and Jordan Lamar, we learned that being passionate about health is a critical requirement for wellness champions.
 To build a culture of health using a champion network, employers need the support of employee leaders with an abundance of positive energy, strong social skills, and enthusiasm for improving health.

 So after you’ve recruited or assembled the best possible employees for your wellness champion network, what next?

 Consider the business adage: Hire for attitude, train for skills.
 Even the most motivated champions require training, as well as ongoing leadership support and recognition, to succeed in their new role — and in turn, to help your workplace wellness program meet its goals.

 A StayWell survey of larger clients with established champion networks found the most successful efforts share these attributes:

 - Leadership support to foster development over a number of years

 - Opportunities to recognize accomplishments.